Exam Weight: ~4 questions (3% of exam)

 Prerequisite: Fixed Income Securities (bond types, issuers)

 This unit builds on your knowledge of bond types by teaching you how to analyze them.
-You will learn bond characteristics (tax treatment, ratings, pricing, risk, yields) and the valuation factors used to compare and evaluate fixed income investments.
+You will learn bond characteristics (tax treatment, liquidity, call features, coupon vs. zero coupon, duration, pricing, risk) and the valuation factors used to compare and evaluate fixed income investments (yields, ratings, credit spread, conversion valuation, discounted cash flow).

 What You'll Learn

-- Fixed income characteristics: tax implications, ratings, liquidity, call features, duration, pricing, risk, and yield measures
+- Fixed income characteristics: tax implications, liquidity, liquidation preference, call features, coupon vs. zero coupon, duration, and pricing

-- Fixed income valuation factors: duration, maturity, yield to call (YTC), yield to maturity (YTM), conversion valuation, credit spread, and discounted cash flow (DCF)
+- Fixed income valuation factors: duration, maturity, yield to call (YTC), yield to maturity (YTM), yield hierarchy, conversion valuation, bond ratings, credit spread, and discounted cash flow (DCF)

 - Synthesis: Putting fixed income characteristics together